nikosvlachogiannakis/Paper-Presentation/Presentations/notes.md

 ---

-# Create a Repository on GitHub
+# Create a Repository on GitHub (3 Options)
 # & Push Changes

 --

-# Manually
+# 1. Create a repo on GitHub and clone it locally

 - Create a Repository on GitHub(either public or private) with a ReadMe file